LeonLiur/Android-Miscellaneous/README.md

 # Android-Miscellaneous
-Repository for various micellaneous android projects
+Repository for the android project "Spam Clickr"